ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## CoAP Content-Format Registrations

-IANA is requested to register the following Content-Format numbers in the "CoAP Content-Formats" sub-registry, within the "Constrained RESTful Environments (CoRE) Parameters" Registry {{!IANA.core-parameters}} in the 0-255 Range that requires two bytes to represent the number:
+IANA is requested to register the following Content-Format numbers in the "CoAP Content-Formats" sub-registry, within the "Constrained RESTful Environments (CoRE) Parameters" Registry {{!IANA.core-parameters}} in the 0-255 Range:

 | Content-Type                     | Content Coding | ID | Reference |
 | application/scitt-statement+cose | -              | 103 | {{&SELF}} |